elliottpaulrees/NAIS-Tech/ibdp_python.md

 ```

-- Validate the user input using a type check.
+- Validate the user input using a type check (see seen above in the example)
-- Validate the user year level and account balance inputs using a range check.
+- Validate the user year level and account balance inputs using a range check (check if data is more than or less then set values).
-- Validate the user input using a presence check.
+- Validate the user input using a presence check (if input == "":).
-- Validate the user input using a format check.
+- Validate the user date of birth using a format check (You can check if the / is in the data with if DoB[2]=="/":).

 <hr>